hanmindev/ingot-docs/Writerside/topics/Entities-as-Objects.md

 ## Storing Data in Entities

 You may want to store data inside entities.
 We can do this easily using the `entity` keyword.
+Unfortunately because Minecraft does not allow arbitrary data storage in entities, so only values that can be stored in a scoreboard (integers, booleans) can be stored in entities.

 WARNING: Similar to how declaring a global variable makes the variable accessible anywhere, using the entity keyword makes the entity variable `val` accessible anywhere.
 Consider adding the `static` keyword to the variable declaration to make it only accessible in the current file.